 If you’ve already rented an apartment before, ask your old landlord for a letter of reference.
-Also, volunteer to sign a longer lease; that helps your future landlord cut down on vacancies and lost time and money while trying to fill them.
+You could also volunteer to sign a longer lease.
+This helps your future landlord cut down on vacancies and lost time and money while trying to fill them.

 While basic services such as electricity and water usually have to take any customers, they can generally collect a deposit.
-Customers with a good credit score may not have to make a deposit, while those with poor credit often need a deposit worth several months of services.
+Customers with good credit may not have to make a deposit.
+But, those with poor credit often need a deposit worth several months of services.

-Your insurance company cares about your credit score for two reasons.
+Your insurance company cares about your FICO credit scores for two reasons.
 First, if you select installment payments, they want to make sure you will pay on time.

-More importantly, insurance companies have found over time that those with bad credit are more likely to file a claim and therefore present a bigger risk to the insurance company.
+More importantly, insurance companies have found over time that those with bad credit are more likely to file a claim.
+This presents a higher risk to the insurance company.

-Bad credit also tends to be correlated with lower income and savings, and people with less available cash often file smaller claims that people with more cash available would usually pay out of pocket.
-Expect a tougher time getting approved and higher rates if your credit score is subpar.
+Bad credit also tends to be correlated with lower income and savings.
+People with less available cash often file smaller claims that people with more cash available would usually pay out of pocket.
+Expect a tougher time getting approved and higher rates if you have low credit scores.

 Unfortunately, this is true of most types of insurance, including auto, renters, and homeowners.
 It’s also worth noting that insurance companies keep close track of your claims history as well.
 The more claims and even inquiries you have on record, the higher premiums you can expect to pay in the future.